akeneo/pim-community-dev/Bundle/EntityBundle/README.md

 **Entity Manager**

-In order to extend some native Doctrine Entity Manager functionality a new class OroEntityManager was implemented.
+In order to extend some native Doctrine Entity Manager functionality a new class `OroEntityManager` was implemented.
-In case any other modification are required, this class should be extended instead of Doctrine Entity Manager.
+In case any other modification are required, your class should extend `OroEntityManager` instead of Doctrine Entity Manager.

 **Filter Collection**

 Standard Doctrine filter collection implementation allows to add/enable sql filter by passing class name only.
-It makes impossible to use custom services as filter collections.
-To extend this functionality, a new FilterCollection class was implemented that allows to add filter objects directly.
+It makes impossible to inject custom services into filters.
+To provide this functionality, a new `FilterCollection` class was implemented that allows to add filter objects directly.

-Necessary filters can be automatically added to the filters collection by adding oro_entity.orm.sql_filter tag:
+Necessary filters can be automatically added to the filters collection by adding `oro_entity.orm.sql_filter` tag:

 ```yml
 oro_security.orm.ownership_sql_filter: